official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

-192. Sir David and Dr Rice discussed how an approach to secure UN action might best be pursued and agreed that it would be useful for Mr Alastair Campbell, Mr Blair’s Director of Communications and Strategy) and Ms Karen Armstrong,67 to talk:
+192. Sir David and Dr Rice discussed how an approach to secure UN action might best be pursued and agreed that it would be useful for Mr Alastair Campbell, Mr Blair’s Director of Communications and Strategy) and Ms Karen Armstrong,[^67] to talk:
 “We needed to mount a really effective public relations campaign to coincide with the

-65 Minute Rycroft to Manning, 29 August 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 29 August’.
+[^65]: Minute Rycroft to Manning, 29 August 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 29 August’.
-66 Minute Manning to Prime Minister, 29 August 2002, ‘Iraq: Conversation with Condi Rice’.
+[^66]: Minute Manning to Prime Minister, 29 August 2002, ‘Iraq: Conversation with Condi Rice’.
-67 The context suggests that the record should have referred to Karen Hughes, Counsellor to President Bush from 2001 to 2002.
+[^67]: The context suggests that the record should have referred to Karen Hughes, Counsellor to

 127